syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 #### Sorting

-When using a custom adaptor, the sorting operation has to be handled by overriding the Read/ReadAsync method of the **DataAdaptor** abstract class
+When using a custom adaptor, the sorting operation has to be handled by overriding the Read/ReadAsync method of the **DataAdaptor** abstract class.

 In the below code example, a custom data source can be sorted using the built-in `PerformSorting` method of the `DataOperations` class.
 Also, you can use your own method to do the sorting operation and bind the resultant data to the grid.